AssetFetch/spec/spec.md

 This datablock describes how a component file can be downloaded via HTTP.

-If an `unlock_query_id` is defined, then the client MUST execute the referenced unlock query before making the download, unless it is already unlocked.
+If an `unlock_query_id` is defined, then the client MUST execute the referenced unlock query before attempting to perform the download, unless the query is already marked as unlocked.

 | Field             | Format        | Requirement | Description                                                                                 |
 | ----------------- | ------------- | ----------- | ------------------------------------------------------------------------------------------- |